WangNan0/kbuild-standalone/README.md

 Version number of this project comes from source version of Linux kernel.
 It contains 2 or 3 digits.
-The first 2 digits are version and patchlevel of corresponding Linux kernel (for exmaple, 5.6).
+The first 2 digits are version and patchlevel of corresponding Linux kernel (for example, 5.6).
 The third digit is vesion of this project itself.
 Each time when bumping Linux kernel version, the third digit would be reset to 0 and ignored.